 Without a crystal ball or some other clairvoyant lens into the future, you can’t expect all (or most) of the changes in the market.
-Still, you have to be providing a steady income if you want to make it as a professional trader.
-In a market environment full of uncertainty, what tools can we give traders to dominate risk?
+Still, you have to be providing a steady income and reduce your forex trading risks if you want to make it as a professional trader.

 The first step in dominating risk is to accept that it will always exist and that it needs to be managed.
-Risk management will greatly help you reduce the gambling factor from your trading and ultimately give you a better edge in how you operate in the turbulent uncertainty of the market.
+Risk management will greatly help you reduce the gambling factor from your trading and ultimately give you a better edge in operating in the market’s turbulent uncertainty.

-Once you’ve developed plans for a potential negative scenario, it’s important that you continually remind yourself of all of the levers that need to be operated in such an instance.
-If these are all in place it should dramatically reduce the risk and lower the amount of gambling you’re partaking in.
+Once you’ve developed plans for a potentially negative scenario, it’s important that you continually remind yourself of all of the levers that need to be operated in such an instance.
+If these are all in place, it should dramatically reduce the forex trading risks and lower the amount of gambling you’re partaking in.
 It’s also relevant to any trading style that you might be using.
-There are no trading styles in existence that do not need a well rehearsed contingency plan.
+There are no trading styles in existence that do not need a well-rehearsed contingency plan.

 The next part of your plan should be to limit your entry to the lowest risk probability entry.
-It’s a hard pill to swallow because you’re going to lose some entries (some might be great), but the long term reward will be even better.
-If you only take the best probability trades in terms of low risk it actually benefits you in the long run.
-This technique gives you a highly preferred risk reward ratio and faster conviction if your trade is right or wrong.
-This also means that you spend less time in the negative zone which will build your confidence and make you a better trader.
+It’s a hard pill to swallow because you’re going to lose some entries (some might be great), but the long-term reward will be even better.
+If you only take the best probability trades in terms of the low risk, it actually benefits you in the long run.
+This technique gives you a highly preferred risk-reward ratio and faster conviction if your trade is right or wrong.
+This also means that you spend less time in the negative zone, building your confidence and making you a better trader.
 Who doesn’t want to spend more time on the profitable and more comfortable side of the action?

-If you follow these concepts, it will greatly increase your confidence and boost your sense of ability to dominate the market.
+Following these concepts will greatly increase your confidence in trading and boost your sense of ability to dominate the market.
 Potentially, when you become hooked on this good feeling of being on the positive side of the market, it will also reduce your tolerance for losses.

-While defining losses are for each individual trader to determine, a few universal ways to achieve the lowest risk probability entry are to be very patient and to wait for the other conditions present in your plan to be present.
+While defining losses are for each individual trader to determine, a few universal ways to achieve the lowest risk probability on entry time, are to be very patient in trading and to wait for the other conditions in your plan to be present.
 It’s important not to take any shortcuts here and, as stated earlier, to be OK with missing a few trades.
 Keep remembering that it’s going to happen because those trades weren’t in your plan.

 From a psychological standpoint, don’t try to reason with your analysis just because you entered the market.
 Don’t try to convince yourself that a past move was good.
 Focus on the current reality and monitor the trade.
 Don’t dwell on past moves, don’t justify, and keep moving.